Note

-This article presents troubleshooting steps and information to enable you to use Application Insights Profiler.
+This article provides troubleshooting steps and information to help you use Application Insights Profiler for .NET.

 Currently the regions in Azure operated by 21Vianet require endpoint modifications.